Facebook Advertising for Authors, by Mark Dawson: Part 1

 In less than a year, he’s gone from 1,000 subscribers on his mailing list to 20,000.
 He now makes $450,000 a year from his writing, an activity he can concentrate on full-time.
 In a word, he’s yet another example of the “self-publishing dream”, and a proof that this concept is far from dead.

-In one of the very best author interviews we’ve done so far, Mark simply shares his secrets with us, and explains how he combines a clever email automation sequence and optimized Facebook advertising to grow his mailing list and sell more books every month.
+In one of the very best author interviews we’ve done so far, Mark simply shares his secrets with us, and explains how he combines a clever email automation sequence and optimized Facebook advertising to grow his subscriber list and sell more books every month.

 If you have ever wondered how to use Facebook ads, or how to build a reader mailing list, you will learn from the best.
 If you watch the full video, make sure to take notes!
 Else, we’ve provided the first part of the transcript below.
 And you can find part 2 here!